AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 The **_detected_face_** struct contains the result of the detection process.
 If a face has been detected the value of **_detected_face_** is **true**.

 ### Face Recognition
-We can then use the result to do the face recognition part.
+Now we can do the face recognition part.
 That are only four more steps:

 ```
     if (detected_face) {  // A general face has been recognised (no name so far)